 - Service accountant

-- Accountant in the public sector/private and/or non-profit sector
+- Accountant in the public private and non-for-profit sectors.

 Admission RequirementsPrinter Friendly

 - Ontario Secondary School Diploma (OSSD) or equivalent, or mature student status (19 years or older)

 - English Grade 12 C or U, or equivalent (minimum grade required) or take the Centennial College English Skills Assessment for Admission

 - Mathematics Grade 11or 12 C, M or U, or equivalent (minimum grade required) or take a Centennial College Math Skills Assessment for Admission

 The co-op option in this program will provide you with the opportunity to gain hands-on experience while you complete two co-op work terms as an employee in the field.
 This experience not only allows you to put classroom learning into practice, but will also provide valuable contacts for your future career.